Reohna/LinuxAssignment3/README.md

 # Beginner Tutorial

-Write a tutorial that would guide the reader through the following steps.
+This is a tutorial that would guide the reader through the following steps.

 Starting from a Fresh Debian 12 server on digitalocean Create a new regular user:

-User can perform administrative tasks
+-User can perform administrative tasks
-User has bash as login shell
+-User has bash as login shell
-User can access the server via SSH
+-User can access the server via SSH
+-Install nginx
+-Configure nginx to serve a sample website

 Prevent the root user from connecting to the server via SSH